matrix-org/matrix.org/content/legal/privacy-notice.md

 * Your email address (if you choose to provide it)
 * Your verified telephone number (if you choose to provide it)
 * Your username and password is used to authenticate your access to the Service and to uniquely identify you within the Service.
-* Your password hashes stored until your account is deactivated (see 2.6 for details on how passwords are handled securely).
+* Your password hash is stored until your account is deactivated (see 2.6 for details on how passwords are handled securely).
 Your username is stored indefinitely to avoid account recycling.
 * When you've registered your account and what SSO links you might have (i.e. 'Facebook ID', 'Google ID', etc.)
 * Type of account (i.e. free or paid)